 Child Advocacy.
 The Urbandale Community School District recognizes its responsibility to identify, to evaluate and to provide a free appropriate public education to enrolled and preschool children with disabilities.
 The Board of Directors assigns each licensed employee with a child advocacy function to maintain a vigilance on the educational functioning level of all children under their charge and to report to the principals any child who may have a disability necessitating special programming.

 Individualized Education Plan.
 All present or proposed special education services for a student shall be based upon a written individualized education plan (IEP) for the student.
 The IEP shall meet requirements of federal and state laws and the rules of the Iowa Department of Education.
 Impermissible discriminatory testing and evaluation practices shall not be used in developing an IEP.
 Only trained personnel shall administer standardized assessments, which shall be administered in the child’s primary language.
-Each IEP shall include (1) a statement of the child’s present level of academic achievement and functionalperformance; (2) a statement of measurable annual goals, including benchmarks or short-term objectives in each area of need; (3) a statement indicating specifically special education and related services and supplementary aids and services which will be provided the child or on behalf of the child; (4) a statement of the program modifications or supports for school personnel that will be provided for the child; (5) a specific indication of the extent to which the child with a disability will not participate in the regular educational program; (6) a projection of the dates services and modifications will be initiated and anticipated frequency, location and duration of services and modifications; (7) a statement of how the child’s progress towards the goals will be measured and how the parents will be regularly informed of progress; (8) a statement of how the child’s disability affects the child’s involvement and progress in the general curriculum; (9) a statement of any individual modifications in the administration of State or District-wide assessments or why the assessment is not appropriate; (10) where appropriate, a projected graduation date and criteria to be met for graduation; (11) if appropriate, a continuum of intervention strategies and programming to change inappropriate behaviors; (12) if appropriate, transitional programming; and (13) if appropriate, a statement that the student has been informed of the transfer of rights to the student.
+Each IEP shall include (1) a statement of the child’s present level of educational performance; (2) a statement of measurable annual goals, including benchmarks or short-term objectives in each area of need; (3) a statement indicating specifically special education and related services and supplementary aids and services which will be provided the child or on behalf of the child; (4) a statement of the program modifications or supports for school personnel that will be provided for the child; (5) a specific indication of the extent to which the child with a disability will not participate in the regular educational program; (6) a projection of the dates services will be initiated and anticipated frequency, location and duration of services; (7) a statement of how the child’s progress towards the goals will be measured and how the parents will be regularly informed of progress; (8) a statement of how the child’s disability affects the child’s involvement and progress in the general curriculum; (9) a statement of any individual modifications in the administration of State or District-wide assessments or why the assessment is not appropriate; (10) where appropriate, a projected graduation date and criteria to be met for graduation; (11) if appropriate, a continuum of intervention strategies and programming to change inappropriate behaviors; (12) if appropriate, transitional programming; and (13) if appropriate, a statement that the student has been informed of the transfer of rights to the student.

 Review.
 Each child’s IEP shall be reviewed at least once annually or as required by federal or state laws and rules of the Iowa Department of Education.